So you want to trade for pitching ... the Orioles know how costly it can be

 Each trade, with the benefit of hindsight, looks like a long-term loss for the Orioles.
 Some were from the start, while others provided immediate value and made a clear playoff team better.

 None hurts more than the Arrieta deal, even with the understanding that the second wild card has made the July trading season a seller’s market.
-That means the buying team will often give up more value.

-But each considered together creates a pattern that the Orioles need to remember when deciding whether to upgrade their flagging rotation for another playoff push this month.
+But altogether they form a pattern the Orioles need to remember when deciding whether to upgrade their flagging rotation for another playoff push this month.

 “I would expect that some of them would do as well, but Arrieta did really well,” Duquette said.
 “We gave him a lot of chances here.
 For whatever the reason, he didn’t really get established here.
 But to his credit, he certainly did there.

-“I mean, Miranda we signed a year before traded him.
+“I mean, Miranda we signed a year before we traded him.
 We identified Miranda and we liked Miranda, but we traded Miranda for an experienced pitcher.
 We traded Arrieta for more experienced starting pitching.
 We traded Davies for an outfielder.
 That didn’t really work out.
-[Rodriguez], that was an extortion piece.
+[Rodríguez], that was an extortion piece.
 That was required, because if we weren’t going to pay the price, there was another club that was going to pay the price.”

 Here’s a breakdown of each deal: